nikosphere/AV-evasion/README.md

 # AV-evasion
-A mix of different AV evasion payloads that have been run through antiscan.me.
-Can't guarantee FUD.
-Test on your own.
+AV evasion technique practice.
+I've set up separate Evasion Class with file name "SherryChristmas" where the techniques are present.
+You can each one individually in your main class.
+Good for doing false pos and false neg testing in antiscan.me while creating payloads.
+Test on your own!